bambamayo/reviewme/README.md

-Frontend of a reviews application built with reacts js and redux
+Frontend of a reviews application built with react js and redux